sanaraya/devops-hol/Hands-on lab/HOL unguided - OSS DevOps.md

 ## Abstract and learning objectives

-Migrate an online health food supplier from a hosted environment to Azure and fully embrace modern DevOps tools, investigate PaaS Services and leverage their existing knowledge of Jenkins integration with Azure.
+In this whiteboard design session, you will implement a migration of a popular OS Support Ticket system from virtual machines to an Azure PaaS solution with Web Apps, Azure Database for MySQL as well as deploy Jenkins in an Azure virtual machine.

-Attendees will be better able to deploy complex OSS workloads into Azure PaaS using Azure App Services as well as the following tasks:
+At the end of this hands-on lab, you will be better able to implement solutions that use complex OSS workloads using Azure.

--   Deployment and integration of Azure Marketplace products from Partners such as Bitnami for Jenkins

--   Update Azure App Services using providers such as GitHub

 ## Overview